Last updated on 18 April 2026.

 Legal Restrictions

 Legal restrictions are set out in Art.
 491 of the Law.
 This article allows the board of directors to avoid approving the transfer without relying on an explicit provision in the articles of association.
-The condition for such legal restrictions is doubt on whether the share prices are fully paid or whether the transferee has the necessary purchase power.
+The condition for such legal restrictions is doubt as to whether the shares are fully paid or whether the transferee has the necessary purchasing power.

 Restriction by Articles of Association